HomeWhy arbitrIQ How It Works Conceptual FrameworkPractical Walkthrough More Trust & SecurityFor ConsultantsPricingFAQ Get Started

 Bring both sides of the argument to the table.
 Fewer surprises, better governance, better alignment.
 Clients see the rigour behind your recommendations.

-A consulting firm submitted financials, company website, and strategic context. arbitrIQ examined 4 dimensions across 6 debate turns each, with live web grounding throughout:
+A consulting firm submitted financials, and strategic context. arbitrIQ examined 4 dimensions:

-Recommendation: Proceed — but only under staged entry with regulatory validation.
+Recommendation: Proceed only under staged entry with regulatory validation.
 Expansion not recommended under current leverage without capital buffer.

 What the debate surfaced